lsahn-gh/libgairq/README.md

 It is for C developers who want to gather the information in Linux Desktop Environment, IoT and so forth.

 This library is yet in an early stage of development, use it just for test purposes at your own risk.
-See ``tests/city-main.c`` to find out the use of the currently implemented APIs.
+See ``tests`` directory to find out the use of the currently implemented APIs.

 For more information, see: